Think 2020 was bad? Historians say 536 was worst year ever to be alive

 "Aerosols for the big volcanic eruptions blocked solar radiation, dropping the solar heating of the Earth's surface," he told AccuWeather in an email, adding that climate analysis from Cambridge University in the U.K. done on tree rings show the average summer temperature "dropped by between 1.5 degrees and 2.5 degrees Celsius across Eurasia."

-That's up to 36 degrees Fahrenheit cooler due to the heavy smog left behind after the eruption.
+That's 2.7 to 4.
+5 degrees Fahrenheit cooler due to the heavy smog left behind after the eruption.
 The skies remained dimmed for up to 18 months, multiple historical witnesses recounted, triggering the dark year of turmoil that earned 536 its dubious distinction.

 Weather patterns were severely affected by the blocked sunlight, leading to summer snowfall in China and the lowest temperature levels in more than 2,300 years, according to recorded historical accounts and climate reconstruction analysis.